 A tall order for paper cups

 Potential solutions are coming in at all angles, from every corner of the world.
-Among the winners of the NextGen Cup Challenge were a reusable cup rental system, a plant-based and biodegradable single-use cup, and a fiber-based cup and lid.
-Runners-up included a gourd cup grown in 3D-printed molds and a compostable cup grown from mushrooms.
+Among the winners of the NextGen Cup Challenge were a reusable cup rental system, a plant-based and biodegradable single-use cup, a fiber-based cup and lid.
+Runners-up included a cup grown in 3D-printed molds and a compostable cup grown from mushrooms.

 To choose the right cup model for the future, food industry leaders need answers to several tough questions: Is the model cost effective?
 Can it be collected and reprocessed in existing systems?
 And, perhaps most importantly, does the cup perform as well as or better than the average plastic-lined cup?